video

 Now from here, we're going to use the mean average to decide which is the coldest location.

-See if you can give it a go and press pause if you need.
+See if you can give it a go and press Pause if you need.

-So let's move on to question four.
+Really well done, so let's move on to question 4.

 And there are 10 questions.

-Now each correct answer gets eight points.
+Now each correct answer gets 8 points.

-Each incorrect answer gets negative six points.
+Each incorrect answer gets negative 6 points.

 How many points does he have?
-See if you can give it a go and press pause if you need.
+See if you can give it a go and press Pause if you need.

-Part B says in a different competition, Lucas gets 36 points.
+Part B says, in a different competition, Lucas gets 36 points.

 Now there were eight questions in this competition and for each correct answer, he gets 12 points.